 Although mussels do contain some carbs, they have plenty of benefits, so we still wanted to include them in our list.

 Mussels will provide you with a number of essential micronutrients, such as B-complex vitamins, and especially B12, as well as selenium, manganese, phosphorus, and iron.
-Despite their low calorie-content, most people find them to be quite filling, so a 200 g serving of mussels from time to time can be an excellent addition to your diet, and especially if your goal is weight loss.
+Despite their low calorie-content, most people find them to be quite filling.
+A 200 g serving of mussels from time to time can be an excellent addition to your diet, and especially if your goal is weight loss.

-Of course, the above list is non-exhaustive – we have covered the most readily available & the healthiest types of seafood, however one of the great things about seafood is that it is extremely varied.
+Of course, the above list is non-exhaustive – we have covered the most readily available and the healthiest types of seafood.
+However one of the great things about seafood is that it is extremely varied.